gem/oq-engine/doc/manual/oq-manual.rst

 This example illustrates a stochastic event based risk calculation which uses a file listing a precomputed set of Ground Motion Fields.
 These Ground Motion Fields can be computed using the OpenQuake engine or some other software.
-The Ground Motion Fields must be provided in either the Natural hazards' Risk Markup Language schema or the csv format as presented in Section  :ref:`Event based PSHA`.
+The Ground Motion Fields must be provided in the csv format as presented in
+Section  :ref:`Event based PSHA`.
+:numref:`output:gmf_event_based`
-Listing `[lst:output_gmf_xml] <#lst:output_gmf_xml>`__ shows an example
+shows an example of a Ground Motion Fields file in the csv format.

-of a Ground Motion Fields file in the Natural hazards' Risk Markup Language schema and Table `3.1 <#output:gmf_event_based>`__ shows an example of a Ground Motion Fields file in the csv format.
-If the Ground Motion Fields file is provided in the csv format, an additional csv file listing the site ids must be provided using the parameter ``sites_csv``.
+An additional csv file listing the site ids must also be provided using the parameter ``sites_csv``.
 See :numref:`output:sitemesh` for an example of the sites csv file, which provides the association between the site ids in the Ground Motion Fields csv file with their latitude and